Volunteer With Us

 Want to give back to your community, make a difference to people affected by disaster, develop new skills and meet new people?

-As a volunteer with SEP you will be helping to make the Shuswap and Area safer, stronger and better prepared for any future emergency or disaster situation.
+As a volunteer with SEP you will be helping to make the Shuswap safer, stronger and better prepared for any future emergency or disaster situation.

 SEP volunteers and associated services assist their communities in many ways.
 You can meet and greet, care for pets, learn about amateur radio, provide emotional support, run messages and much more.
 It takes the efforts of many to ensure that, if an emergency occurs, there is someone to respond.

-Volunteers are essential and often critical for the success of a community Emergency Program.
+Volunteers are crtically important for the success of a community's Emergency Program.
 SEP is always looking for volunteers to assist in various capacities depending on experience and availability.
 Contact SEP for further volunteer information.

 Exercise Joint Fury: Training in Multi-Agency Emergency Response